-Immigrant activists continue to fight for the rights of detainees in SeaTac Federal Prison
+Immigrant activists fight for the rights of detainees in SeaTac federal prison

 “That’s not who we are as Americans; it’s not how we are as Christians or any other faith traditions; it’s not how we are as human beings,” said Ross.

-Two weeks ago, protesters rallied outside of the SeaTac Federal Detention Center in support of asylum seekers inside.
+Two weeks ago, protesters rallied outside of the SeaTac Federal Detention Center in support of asylum-seekers inside.

-Activists and law makers got the chance to go into the prison and talk to the detainees.
-Matt Adams was one of the activists who got to inside.
+Activists and la makers got the chance to go into the prison and talk to the detainees.
+Matt Adams was one of the activists who went inside.

 “I’ve been doing immigrant rights work now for 20 years, and never in my lifetime have I seen this systematic separation of families,” said Adams.

-He says he got the chance to speak to some of the women who were separated from their children while crossing the border.
+He says he got the chance to speak to some of the women who were separated from their children after crossing the border.

-“She just broke down crying saying she didn’t know where he was at,” said Adams.
+“She just broke down crying, saying she didn’t know where he (her son) was at,” Adams said.

 He says this is just one of dozens of similar stories.

-“None of them have had the opportunity to speak with their children they’re desperate to be reunited with them,” said Adams.
+“None of them have had the opportunity to speak with their children, they’re desperate to be reunited with them,” said Adams.

-As of right now, there is no word to if and when the parents held in King and Pierce Counties will be reunited with their children.
+As of right now, there is no word if and when the parents held in King and Pierce counties will be reunited with their children.